The Chartered Institute of Legal Executives

 What chartered legal executive lawyers do

 Professional responsibilities increase with experience.
 Fully qualified and experienced chartered legal executives are able to undertake many of the legal activities that solicitors do and often supervise solicitors and other legal staff.
-They will have their own clients and can undertake representation in court.
+They will have their own clients and represent them in court.
 Although chartered legal executives can be involved in many areas of law, the most common areas of specialism are:

 - conveyancing – the legal side of buying and selling property;

 - family – advising on divorce and matters affecting children;

 - crime – defending and prosecuting people accused of crimes;

 - company and business law – advising on legislation that affects clients’ businesses such as tax, contract and employment law;

 - litigation – advising clients who are in dispute with someone else;